github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 You typically use this method when you want to model a framework or library that your organization uses in more than one codebase.
 Once you have finished creating and testing the model, you can publish the CodeQL model pack to the GitHub Container Registry for your whole organization to use.

 #.
 Select the CodeQL database that you want to model.
 #.
-Display the CodeQL model editor, by default the editor runs in application mode.
+Display the CodeQL model editor.
+By default the editor runs in application mode.
 Click **Model as dependency** to display dependency mode.
 The screen changes to show the public API of the framework or library.

    .. image:: ../images/codeql-for-visual-studio-code/model-dependency-mode.png
       :width: 800